romnicklopez/intereviewers/dotnetpart1.md

 <br/>

+  > [!NOTE]
   > .Net is a framework and c# is a programming language

   > C# is composed of syntaxes, grammars, semantics, etc.

   > .Net is collection of libraries and it has runtime

 </details>